haohuilu/llm_lp/README.md

 - Achieved an average AUC improvement of 10.70% over baseline models in the Human Disease Network.
 - Achieved an average AUC improvement of 6.07% in the Disease-Symptoms Network.

-For more detailed results, refer to the `results/` directory.

 ## Citation

 If you find this code helpful in your research, please cite our paper: